-Birds and beneficial insects may be hurting for water.
+Birds and beneficial insects may also start hurting for water.
 Consider installing a birdbath or water bowl.
 If yours does not have ornamentation that breaks the surface, putting in decorative pebbles as mini “islands” will make it more useful for butterflies and bees.
 (Note: change the water daily to avoid harboring mosquito larvae.
-If that’s not possible or not convenient, use a sprinkling of Bt Mosquito Dunks Bits, which are toxic to mosquitoes but not to pets, wildlife, or insects other than mosquitoes.)
+If that’s not possible or not convenient, use a sprinkling of Bt Mosquito Dunks Bits, which are toxic to mosquitoes but not to pets, wildlife, birds, fish, bees, or butterflies.)

 Vegetable and Herb Gardening Tips

 Water and fertilize your heat-lovers!
 Heat + light = maximum growth rate = maximum need for nutrients and water.
 Fertilize weekly with a good liquid organic fertilizer such as Dr. Earth Liquid Solution to keep your heat-lovers (tomatoes, basil, eggplants, pepper, beans, corn, cucumbers, squash and pumpkins) in their prime of growth and production.

 Water and shade your wilters!
 Lettuce, spinach, radishes, beets, and other veggies that were happy being planted in spring’s cooler weather may suffer now as much from heat and glare as from lack of water.
 Planting tall plants to the west of their bed or putting up a shade cloth can give them relief from hot afternoon sun.